maxpeng/openstlinux_add_new_recipe/create_the_recipe_by_devtool.md

    Use devtool <subcommand> --help to get help on a specific command
    ```

+### Steps of creating the recipe by devtool

-These are the steps of using `devtool` to create a recipe for it:
+These are the steps of using `devtool` to create a recipe for [cpputest_example]:

-1. Clone the source.
+1. Clone the source from github.

    ```text
    ~/stm32mp1 $ git clone https://github.com/maxpeng/cpputest_example.git